appatalks/the-powerQL/README.md

 # The-PowerQL - Interactive GraphQL Query

 This is an interactive bash script that works with the GitHub GraphQL API.
-It's goal is to help you learn to interact with and understand GitHub GraphQL API's.
+It's goal is to help you interact with GitHub GraphQL API's.
 Additional queires can be formulated and ran directly as JSON formatted strings.

 ## Usage